UJPyon/interview_prepper/README.md

 Users will be able to:
-  * Submit new problems/questions under a chosen category (provide a form with the question and their solution/answer, select category from dropdown)
+  * Submit new problems/questions under a chosen category (provide a form with the question and their solution/answer, select category from dropdown.
+ALWAYS starts in the lowest box)
-  * Create new categories (Limit cap: 50 per group, always start with default set)
-  * View previously submitted problems (have access to all submissions individually and by the group; store submission info per individual user)
+  * View previously submitted problems (have access to all submissions individually and be able to view on a show page for each one)
+  * Edit previously submitted problems/questions
-  * Move submitted problems up or down the Leitner Box chain (either )
+  * Move submitted problems up or down the Leitner Box chain (decided by which button is clicked when at a particular problem after revealing the answer)
-  * Create comments(or notes) on submissions
   * Be able to set submissions as public or private (boolean setting in state, if true then submission will be shown on the main index page)
-  * Search all submissions, only user-submitted and public problems

   * FUTURE: Create new groups (creator becomes Admin)
+  * Create comments(or notes) on submissions